Last Updated: 10/12/20 | October 12th, 2020

-Then I realized that nobody had the time to go with me.
-My friends were working on their careers while I had just decided to take a break from mine.
-I couldn’t wait.
+Then I realized nobody had the time to go with me, and I couldn’t wait any longer.
 I just had to go, or else I might never go.

-So for everyone who thinks that solo travel is lonely, dangerous, or boring, I want my first column ofthe new year to be on the common solo female travel myths — and why they are all wrong – to help give you the courage to get over your fears and conquer the year:
+So for everyone who thinks that solo travel is lonely, dangerous, or boring, I am here to debunk a few common solo female travel myths to help give you the courage to get over your fears and go on an epic solo adventure

 Myth #1: Solo traveling means being lonely often.